Mohs Surgery: How It's Done and What to Expect

 You should be able to go home right after your Mohs surgery.
-Your doctor may recommend avoiding strenuous activity or exercise for up to seven days in order for your wound to heal.
-You may need to return to your doctor to get your stitches out after seven to 10 days.
-Wound scars will continue to heal over the coming months.
-Talk with your doctor about any scars that are not healing as expected.
+Your doctor may recommend avoiding strenuous activity or exercise for up to 7 days in order for your wound to heal.
+You may need to return to your doctor to get your sutures out after 7–10 days.

 When should I call my doctor?

 It is important to keep your follow-up appointments after Mohs surgery.
 Contact your doctor for questions and concerns between appointments.
-Call your doctor right away or seek immediate medical care if you have:
+Call your doctor right away or seek immediate medical care if you:

 - have a fever